The IRS has just days to send your stimulus check. Here's what you should know

-Five days.
-That's how long the IRS and Treasury have to send the rest of the second stimulus checks.
-Why?
-The language of December's stimulus bill included a Jan.
-15 cutoff, after which point the agencies can no longer send your $600 stimulus payment.
-(Track your stimulus check status and follow your payment to your mailbox.
-Calculate that you got the right amount.)
+After this Friday, the IRS and Treasury Department have to stop automatically sending second stimulus checks.
+Jan.
+15, is the deadline before those who are eligible for another payment but have not received their $600 checks (or greater) must request it later this year on their taxes -- a requirement that will set your stimulus check delivery behind.
+(You can track your stimulus check status and follow your payment to your mailbox.)

-Even without the tumult in Washington -- on one hand calls to impeach President Donald Trump or invoke the 25th Amendment after Jan.
-6's violent mob attack on the Capitol; on the other, President-elect Joe Biden's Jan.
-20 inauguration -- meeting the Jan.
-15 deadline would have been tough.
-Although the agencies have jointly made approximately 80% of the payments through direct deposit and the mail -- with paper checks and EIP cards -- that still leaves 20% of folks waiting for their stimulus money.
+The next week and a half promise to be turbulent in Washington, with the House poised to impeach President Donald Trump this week, pressure on Vice President Mike Pence to invoke the 25th Amendment following last week's violent mob attack on the Capitol and President-elect Joe Biden's Jan.
+20 inauguration next week.
+The Jan.
+15 deadline is one more important moment to add to the mix as COVID-19 cases set a new high.

+Although the the IRS and Treasury have jointly made approximately 80% of the payments through direct deposit and the mail -- by paper checks and EIP cards -- that still leaves 20% of money waiting to go out those who qualify.
 The checks are moving so quickly, in fact, that there's already been a major blunder, leaving millions of people without their stimulus payment.
-Anyone else who meets the stimulus qualifications but didn't get their check in time, will also need to claim their missing stimulus money when they file their taxes later this year.
-Read on for everything you need to know.
+Read on for more details about second stimulus check payments.
 (P.S.
-Here's everything we know about a third stimulus check.)
+Here's what we know about a $2,000 third stimulus check.)
 This story has been updated.

 Why is there a Jan.
 15 stimulus check cutoff to begin with?